 Once you are satisfied with the color and consistency, turn off the heat, remove the pot, and pour the molasses into an airtight container while it is still hot.
-In case you are pouring it in a glass container, make sure to heat the glass container first, else your container might break.
+In case you are pouring it in a glass container, make sure to heat the glass container first, else your container may break.

 Molasses using sugar beets

-Put it on a gas and bring it to boil.
+Put it on a gas and bring it to a boil.
 Keep stirring the mixture every 5 minutes to prevent the sugar beets from sticking to the saucepan.

 Turn off the heat and let the mixture cool for about 30 minutes.
 The syrup should now have a good consistency.